navid-m/ocelot/README.md

 To run a web application:

-1. Initialize the `HttpServer` with your desired host and port.
+1. Initialize the `HttpServer` with host and port.
-2. Register your controller routes using `RegisterRoutes`.
+2. Register controller routes using `RegisterRoutes`.
 3. Optionally, configure static file serving and template paths.

 ```csharp